george-hawkins/japanese/README.md

 Pitch accent
 ------------

+Pitch accent seems to be a controversial thing - some people seem to think it's essential and others that you can completely ignore it. _Metatron_ has a nice discussion of the "controversy" [here](https://www.youtube.com/watch?v=TwEw2WACbfc).
+Both he and ToKini Andy basically seem to say, you should probably ignore it until you're past N5 stage as there are more important things to focus on initially but that if you don't want your Japanese to sound weird, it's something you'll have to address eventually.

 See _Dogen_'s [playlist](https://www.youtube.com/playlist?list=PLxMXdmBM9wPvsySiMoBzgh8d68xqKz1YP).
 It starts with lots of short videos and then ends with a 2h 30m lecture.
 His [Patreon](https://www.patreon.com/dogen) also has lots of pitch-accent, pronunciation and phonetics material.

 See _Jouzu Juls_'s japanese pronounciation [video](https://www.youtube.com/watch?v=aOxRYmWDaF4) that recommends _Dogen_'s video but adds really useful pointers, e.g.: